chrisdias/vscode-settingsview/README.md

-# 50 Settings for VS Code
+# The 50 Essential Settings for VS Code

-Quick access to the 50 most commonly used VS Code settings, all in one convenient view.
+Quick access to the 50 essential VS Code settings, all in one convenient view.

 ## Features